Mr J Forwood - Deputy Headteacher/Co-opted Governor

 Miss Felicity Stafford - Clerk to the Governors

-Felicity is Clerk to the Governors, and was once a teacher herself but is now retired.
-She enjoys a variety of interests one of which is reading.
+I am Clerk to the Governors, and was once a teacher myself but I am retired now.
+I enjoy a variety of interests one of which is reading.